cleverage/process-bundle/README.md

         ignore_missing: false # Globally ignore any missing property
         ignore_extra: false # Ignore extra properties
         initial_value: [] # The value from which the transformer reset to before applying any mapping

-        error_strategy: skip # Other possible values are: 'stop' and 'continue'
-        log_errors: true # Logs any errors encountered
     outputs: [<task_code>] # Array of tasks accepting an array as input
 ```